 Perhaps the perfect beer to drink on the 4th of July is Anchor Brewing’s Liberty Ale.
 It was originally brewed for the bicentennial of Paul Revere’s ride way back in 1875.
 (You know, that whole “the British are coming” jaunt.)
 Having been introduced in 1975, Liberty Ale has the distinction of being the first modern IPA and perhaps the true spark of the craft beer boom — so many other beers wouldn’t be here today without it.
 Honor the American revolution with a revolutionary beer.

-There’s plenty of U.S. history to pull inspiration from in Philadelphia, so it makes sense Yards Brewing has the Ales of the Revolution Series representing the founding fathers: Jefferson’s Golden Ale, Washington’s Porter, and Poor Richard’s Spruce Ale.
-The three brews are based on original beer recipes from George Washington, Thomas Jefferson, and Benjamin Franklin (they were big beer fans, in case you didn’t know).
+There’s plenty of U.S. history to pull inspiration from in Philadelphia, so it makes sense that Yards Brewing has the Ales of the Revolution Series representing the founding fathers: Jefferson’s Golden Ale, Washington’s Porter, and Poor Richard’s Spruce Ale.
+The three brews are based on original beer recipes from George Washington, Thomas Jefferson, and Benjamin Franklin.
+(Here’s a fun Fourth of July fact: They were big beer fans.)
 Jefferson’s and Washington’s have been brewed since 1999, so Yard’s is nearly 20 years into its patriotic ways.

 Can a brewery get any more politically themed than being named after a constitutional amendment?
 21st Amendment Brewery is named after the clause that ended Prohibition and allowed legal drinking in the U.S. Good thing, too, because the San Francisco brewery’s Brew Free!
-Or Die IPA is a great classic West Coast IPA for whatever party is going down in your neighborhood on Independence Day.
-21st Amendment also makes a number of other patriotic beers, including:
+Or Die IPA is a great classic west coast

 - Hell or High Watermelon, a watermelon wheat beer with a depiction of the Statue of Liberty on the label.